orkes-io/docs/docs/getting-started/step2.md

 </TabItem>
 </Tabs>

-Click [here](./conductor-clients) to browse the client SDK list and how to import the required dependencies in our applications.
+View our documentation on [client SDK](/content/conductor-clients) list and how to import the required dependencies in our applications.

 In addition to triggering from code, we can also run them from: